-Scholar of race and performance.
+Scholar of race and performance

 Although she is frequently labeled a “Shakespeare scholar,” a more adequate label for Ayanna Thompson is something closer to a “performance race scholar.”
 Thompson’s research employs historicist, theoretical, pedagogical, and practical lenses to ask how race operates in performance and as a performance.
 Her books range in topic from the history of blackface performances in the US and UK to the history of inclusive casting on Shakespearean stages to practical pedagogical strategies for creating student-centered classrooms.

 An innovative, interdisciplinary scholar, Thompson models ways to bring disparate fields, methodologies, and theories together to tackle how the past informs our present and our potential futures.
-As the founder of RaceB4Race she has also modeled ways to reinvent scholarly communities by centering BIPOC knowledge, methods of inquiry, curricula, and creative collaborations.

 Research funding